 In addition to medications, Peace Corps provides other in-country essentials such as water filters, mosquito nets, bug spray, and sunscreen.
 Depending on the climate and conditions of your country of service, the items Peace Corps provides will differ.

-Ladies, while the Peace Corps may supply tampons, they may not always be the size you want and there is no guarantee.
+Ladies, while the Peace Corps may supply tampons or other feminine hygiene products, they may not always be the size you want and there is no guarantee.
 There are a few options to consider for feminine hygiene products, which are detailed below and informed by female volunteers.

 The last way that the Peace Corps provides is through a move-in allowance.
 Depending on your living situation and if you are replacing a current volunteer, Peace Corps will give you a small allowance to buy what you need to turn your house into a home.
 I used my money to buy a cot, pots and cooking utensils, buckets for bathing and washing my clothes, and a wooden table that a local carpenter made.